 Continuing Medical Education

-Weill Cornell Medical College's Continuing Medical Education program provides lifelong educational opportunities for physicians that will in turn improve the health care of patients, and also improve the career satisfaction of physicians by keeping them current with the latest developments in medicine.
+Our Continuing Medical Education program provides lifelong educational opportunities for physicians, keeping them current with the latest developments in medicine.
 The college is accredited by the Accreditation Council for Continuing Medical Education (ACCME).

 Continuing Education in Veterinary Medicine

-The Cornell College of Veterinary Medicine is one of the most valued providers of continuing education opportunities for the veterinary community.
-These include subject-specific conferences and symposia, courses, and newsletters under the guidance of the college's world-renowned and award-winning veterinary faculty.
+We are considered one of the veterinary community's most valued sources for continuing education.
+Our programs include subject-specific conferences and symposia, courses, and newsletters—all provided under the guidance of the college's world-renowned and award-winning veterinary faculty.

 Distance and Distributed Learning